mdn/curriculum/curriculum/2-extensions/8-css-tooling.md

 > **Notes:**
 >
-> - Whatever preprocessor your course or learning includes, the tool’s site should include information on the basics of using it.
+> - Whatever preprocessor your course or learning includes, the tool's site should include information on the basics of using it.
 >
 > - The aim here is not to have an exhaustive understanding of any one preprocessor, but rather to understand the pros and cons, what a CSS preprocessor can do, and what general usage looks like.